Close Icon

 Veggie/vegan options ✘ Dog-friendly Takeaway ✔

 Fancy sampling the succulent flavours of Cumbria at one of these Cartmel restaurants?
+Or enjoying a cold beer in one of the pubs in Cartmel Village?
 Browse our range of Cartmel cottages and choose your perfect base!

 And if these restaurants don’t tickle your taste buds, try our hand-picked collection of Ambleside restaurants!